Dean’s Discretionary Fund

-As Dean of the College’s Division of Humanities, I welcome proposals for support from the dean’s discretionary fund for 2016-17.
-Priority will be given to proposals that contain one or more of the following criteria:
+As Dean of the College’s Division of Humanities, I welcome proposals for support from the dean’s discretionary fund for 2019-2020.
+Priority is given to proposals that contain one or more of the following criteria:

 1. Research funding requests from faculty members who do not already have a general purpose research fund available to them.

 2. Funding requests for conferences or seminars to be held at UCLA, which will benefit many Humanities faculty members and students.

 Given that the available funds are limited, the majority of awards are given out in the range of $500 to $1,500, though in exceptional cases higher awards will be made if it is established that several faculty members will benefit.
 In the case of conference support, the proposal needs to demonstrate that the conference organizers will seek funding from other sources in addition to the Humanities Division.